Report a problem

 Could not attach a screenshot — send without it

-Japanese company Direct Cars created the BR75 SUV Adventure Camper based on the previous-generation Toyota Hilux GR Sport pickup.
-The vehicle features off-road preparation, and the living module includes a kitchen, a bathroom with shower, and a living area that transforms into a double bed.
-Power is supplied by a 200 Ah battery and a 200 W solar panel.
+Japanese company Direct Cars has developed the BR75 SUV Adventure Camper, an adventure motorhome based on the previous generation Toyota Hilux GR Sport pickup.
+The vehicle features off-road upgrades, while the compact living module includes a kitchen, a bathroom with a shower, and a lounge that converts into a double bed.
+Power is supplied by a 200 Ah battery and a 200-watt solar panel.
 Sales of such vehicles in Japan will end with the discontinuation of the previous Hilux generation by the end of 2026.

 Aggregated by OpenVan.camp from the public sources listed below, with AI-assisted translation and summary.
 We always link to the original source.
 Machine translation may differ from the original -- check the source for important details.
 Images and content remain the property of their respective owners.
 Copyright information